 Woody’s became more “corporate” on 25 May 2015 and Profert’s involvement ended.
 June 2015 became a very important benchmark month from a profit/ loss perspective.
 On 17 June 2015, the record number of bacon packets to date were sliced and packed.
 Tristan spent a week with Will, job shadowing him.
 Product quality became a major focus in 2015.

 In 2016 we embarked on a project where we started to change over from conventional bacon production to the grid system.
 Here are photos of our first attempt, through subsequent versions and onto the design that we currently use.
 Also included is Jason delivering our first trolly, our conveyor filling stations, and some product pictures – produced in the new system.
+Here is a link to an article that deals with some of the meat science underlying the development: The future-processes-and-technology using microbial-transglutaminase.
 The product features are also our first free-range products, packed on a new Seal Pack machine.

 The grid system has been developed and improved over the years.

-The second most important development in 2017 was when we changed our production from a supply-driven system where the production was dictated by whatever we receive on the floor as quickly as possible, by a system of planned batches which drives everything, from meat intake to the slicing program.
+In 2017 we changed our production from a supply-driven system where the production was dictated by whatever we receive on the floor as quickly as possible, by a system of planned batches which drives everything, from meat intake to the slicing program.

-Also in 2017, we bought a sausage company based in Montague Gardens and the Woodys logo was again progressed.
+Also in 2017, we bought a sausage company based in Montague Gardens as then O’Kin brand came into the Woodys stable.
+The Woodys logo was again progressed.